qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

-   varies according to the M values at the line vertices (see also :ref:`qgisbufferbym`)" "centroid", "Returns the geometric center of a geometry (see also :ref:`qgiscentroids`)" "closest_point", "Returns the point on a geometry that is closest to a second geometry" "collect_geometries", "Collects a set of geometries into a multi-part geometry object."
+   varies according to the M values at the line vertices (see also :ref:`qgisbufferbym`)" "centroid", "Returns the geometric center of a geometry (see also :ref:`qgiscentroids`)" "closest_point", "Returns the point on a geometry that is closest to a second geometry" "collect_geometries |310|", "Collects a set of geometries into a multi-part geometry object (see also :ref:`qgiscollect`)"
    "combine", "Returns the combination of two geometries" "contains(a,b)", "Returns 1 (true) if and only if no points of b lie in the exterior of a, and at least one point of the interior of b lies in the interior of a"